SMerrony/daikin2mqtt/USER_GUIDE.md

     "timestamp":        "<HH:MM:SS>"
 }
 ```
-The timestamp records when the data was collected from the unit.
+The timestamp records when the data were collected from the unit.

-### Control Report
+### Controls
 Published to subtopic `/controls`
 ```
 {